 ing of the facilities, it then falls to the leaders and their management staffs to move forward with all the construction details and to complete the process at or below the cost promised to the taxpayers.
 One of the first steps in this process, is to decide which of the two construction management methods allowed by Oklahoma law will be used.
 The choice is between: the construction manager at risk (CMAR) method or the traditional design-bidbuild method.
-When the project is estimated to have a high cost, many method.
+When the project is estimated to have a high cost, many city, county, and on the project school leaders choose the CMAR while at the same time eliminating method.
 There are several advan- bid shopping.